When is the best time to visit?

 - The Beatles Story exhibition is dedicated to Liverpool’s famous sons.
 Beatles fans flock to the site to learn about the history of the Fab Four from attractions including the Fab4D Experience and replicas of famous Beatles-related sites.

 - Liverpool Cathedral was founded in 1904 but building wasn’t completed until 1978, due to wartime difficulties and cost issues.
-The cathedral is the largest in the U.K. in square metres, and its Grand Organ is the largest organ in the U.K.
+The cathedral is the largest in the UK in square ft, and its Grand Organ is the largest organ in the UK.

 - World Museum offers free entry and contains collections that focus on natural and physical sciences as well as archaeology and ethnology.
 The museum originally opened in a different building in 1853 as the Derby Museum of the Borough of Liverpool.